Arming Security Operations for SOARPOSTED BY LIZ BUSH

 The next step is prioritization.
 We all know that security operations is fraught with an overwhelming number of data, events and alerts.
 There are simply not enough people or hours in a day to work on everything.
 And even if that were possible, the sheer tedious nature of the work would result in burnout and turnover.
 Teams need a way to focus their efforts on what really matters to their organizations and this means having controls to tailor scoring and data sets and automatically prioritize within the context of their environment.
 Remember – the goal here is to improve effectiveness, which means moving fast on the right things!

-With a single platform that stores all this intelligence with context and integrates into their workflow, analysts can use orchestration and automation with greater confidence and reliability because they are applying it to relevant, prioritized data.
-As this platform for threat-centric security operations gathers and analyzes internal and external data on an ongoing basis, it contextualizes and re-prioritizes based on what has been learned and how the organization is changing.
+With a single SOAR platform that stores all this intelligence with context and integrates into their workflow, analysts can use orchestration and automation with greater confidence and reliability because they are applying it to relevant, prioritized data.
+As this SOAR platform for gathers and analyzes internal and external data on an ongoing basis, it contextualizes and re-prioritizes based on what has been learned and how the organization is changing.
 Analysts have up-to-date data and decision support to take the right actions faster.

 In today’s dynamic and relentless threat environment the pressure is on to act fast.
 But if we aren’t acting fast on the right things, we’re wasting precious cycles.
 That’s why it’s so important to make sure you’re taking the right steps to prepare your security operations for orchestration and automation tools.